MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-ide-orientation.experimental.md

 ## Solution Explorer

-**Solution Explorer**, which is probably on the right-hand side of Visual Studio, shows you a graphical representation of the hierarchy of files and folders in your project, solution, or code folder.
+**Solution Explorer**, which is typically on the right-hand side of Visual Studio, shows you a graphical representation of the hierarchy of files and folders in your project, solution, or code folder.
 You can browse the hierarchy and navigate to a file in **Solution Explorer**.

 ![Solution Explorer in Visual Studio](media/solution-explorer-console-app-dark.png)